ehmicky/autoserver/docs/functions.md

 Server-specific variables can be functions themselves:
-  - variables (including other server-specific variables) will be passed as the first argument like any other function.
+  - variables (including other server-specific variables) will be passed as the first parameter like any other function.
 This will only be done if the variable is a function, as as opposed to an object with function members.
-  - if the function is [inline](#inline-functions), positional arguments are passed using the variables `arg1`, `arg2`, etc.
+  - if the function is [inline](#inline-functions), positional parameters are passed using the variables `arg1`, `arg2`, etc.

 For example: